 As with everything CPX does, the goal is to reframe things - to edge our way together towards a more expansive public imagination when it comes to Christian faith and the contribution it has to make to our shared life.

 Here's a collection of these columns.
-They are usually posted each Tuesday and Friday on Facebook, Twitter, and Instagram.
+They are usually posted each Tuesday on Facebook, Twitter, and Instagram.

 Anna Grummitt on the latest COVID lockdowns across Australia – and what might be a better response than blaming others.